2023 Lightspeed Restaurant Review: Best POS for Growing Restaurants

 Owners and managers can access Lightspeed Restaurant’s management dashboard from any browser, so they can view reports in the back office, on their home computer, or on any web-enabled mobile device.
 The report interface is streamlined and easy to navigate, and reports are highly visual, showing your performance metrics at a glance with vivid charts to illustrate data.

-Lightspeed’s customer care team is available 24/7—except for holidays—via phone.
+Lightspeed Restaurant support is available through a customer care team 24/7—except for holidays—via phone.
 It also offers live web chat during standard business hours and responds to emails within a day.
 You’ll find a variety of training videos in the manager dashboard, and Lightspeed maintains a database of helpful training resources online that you can access at any time.

 Lightspeed Restaurant has grown by leaps and bounds in the past couple of years.
 The POS is as easy to use as they come and offers massive functionality for a self-installable cloud POS.
-The addition of advanced inventory and reporting capabilities make this user-friendly POS a truly excellent POS for restaurants of all types.
+The addition of advanced inventory and reporting capabilities makes this user-friendly POS a truly excellent POS for restaurants of all types.
+Incorporating Upserve’s functions into Lightspeed Restaurant served to make the latter even more robust, adding and improving features that will increase the effectiveness and efficiency of any restaurant.

 The only thing that could make Lightspeed more compelling would be a free or pay-as-you-go subscription option.
-And it would be great to see their take on drive-thru management.
+And it would be great to see their take on drive-thru management, as well as including more functions in the base POS that currently exist only as third-party integrations.
 This system develops new tools quickly though, so there’s every chance we’ll see these offerings when we next review this excellent system.

-Overall, Lightspeed Restaurant users love this system.
-Nearly every Lightspeed Restaurant POS review you can find online is positive—and the users are not alone; industry experts love it too.
+Overall, users love the Lightspeed Restaurant system.
+Nearly every Lightspeed Restaurant review you can find online is positive—and the users are not alone; industry experts love it too.

 - G2: Lightspeed Restaurant won G2’s 2022 “Users Most Likely to Recommend” award, and users award it an overall rating of 4.5 out of 5, based on around 50 user reviews.